EDI tool

 Package generation example

-If an organization (CityMart) needs to work with X12 850, 810, 820, and 855 for handling purchase orders, then, its integration developers can put schemas of those X12 specifications into a folder as follows.
+Let's assume that an organization named "CityMart" needs to work with X12 850, 810, 820, and 855 to handle purchase orders.
+CityMart's integration developers can put schemas of those X12 specifications into a folder as follows:

 |-- CityMart